Academic Calendar - 2025

 Return to top

-This course examines the visual culture of death in Mexican art, from ancient civilizations to contemporary examples.
-It also addresses the recent globalization around the Day of the Dead celebration.
-Students will engage with active and experiential learning as they are expected to create artworks relating to Death and to participate in Day of the Dead celebrations and other related traditions, culminating in an exhibition.
-Museum and Curatorial Studies students will be supporting the exhibition using curatorial methodologies.
+This course examines the visual culture of death in Mexican art, from ancient civilizations to contemporary times, and it addresses the globalization of the Day of the Dead celebration.
+Students will create artworks relating to death and investigate artwork that engages with the topic of death in Mexican Art.

 Course Weight: 0.50